JesseZhou-1/Causal-Mediation-Analysis-with-Multiple-Mediators/README.md

 devtools::install_github("JesseZhou-1/paths")
 ```

-he original upstream repository for the paths package can be found [here](https://github.com/xiangzhou09/paths).
+The original upstream repository for the paths package can be found [here](https://github.com/xiangzhou09/paths).

 The normalizing-flow code in `Preterm Birth/Table_7/UMNNs.py` and `Monte Carlo/exp4/` through `Monte Carlo/exp5/` depends on the `MedFlow` package.
 To reproduce those results, users should install the Python package from <https://github.com/JesseZhou-1/medflow>.